Flagship Projects

 The NIRAS Framework Contract Unit and its 30+ employees based in Belgium, Colombia, Denmark, Finland, France, Germany, Serbia, and Sweden handle the overall management of the framework contract to the highest standard.
 With two decades’ experience in implementing the EU’s framework contracts, NIRAS has tested and proven systems and procedures in place to manage all requests for services and deliver excellence in implementation.
 During the previous phase of the framework contract, we implemented 45 monitoring or evaluation assignments.

-GEMFA (UK): Since 2023, NIRAS has been leading a consortium of 23 members for the UK FCDO Global Evaluation Monitoring Framework Agreement (GEMFA), covering both Lot 1 (Monitoring High Value lot) and Lot 3 (Monitoring, Evaluation and Learning, High Value lot), with individual call-down at a size greater than GBP 600k.
+GEMFA (UK): Since 2023, NIRAS has been leading a consortium of 23 members for the UK FCDO Global Evaluation Monitoring Framework Agreement (GEMFA), covering both Lot 1 (Monitoring, high value lot) and Lot 3 (MEL, high value lot), with individual call-down at a size >£600k

 Our consortium has a strong Southern presence and local networks across Africa, Asia, Latin America, including in conflict-affected areas.
 The operation of the consortium is led by the NIRAS Consortium Management Team, with each consortium member participating in a Consortium Board and QA Panel to facilitate collaboration and sharing of lessons learnt.
 NIRAS has also developed a bespoke digital tool to support efficient framework management and increase transparency in partner communication.
-Through GEMFA, NIRAS won a GBP 1.9 million MEL contract for Defra’s Ocean Country Partnership Programme and is leading on its implementation.
+Through GEMFA, NIRAS won a £1.9 million MEL contract for Defra’s Ocean Country Partnership Programme and is leading on its implementation.
+We also won the MEL contract for phase 2 of the Low Carbon Development Initiative (LCDI) valued at £1.1 million and the Independent MEL Component for the Just Transitions for Water Security Programme (JTWS) at a value of £1.9 million.